 A video can be as short or as long as a client wants depending on how and where it is to be used.
-We base our fixed price quotes on how long we anticipate a project will take from start to finish, based on the client's requirements along with any other additional expenses that may be required.
+We base our fixed price quotes on how long we anticipate a project will take from start to finish, based on a client's requirements and include any other additional expenses that may be required.
 So the less complex the video, the lower the cost.

-And because every project is different this means that generic prices are not really possible, just like a builder doesn't have a price for 'a house' given the infinite number of variables there are.
-In our case the length of video, the number of recording locations to be visited, the number of visits that might be required are some just to name a few.
+And because every project is different this means that generic prices are a little bit tricky, in the same way that a builder doesn't have a price for 'building a house' given the infinite number of variables there are.
+For us the variables that affect the cost include the length of video required, the number of locations to be visited or the number of site visits that might be required to name just a few.

 We say indicative, given the variables possible E.g. A few aerial photos or a one shot video, at 10 secs, 30 sec or even a minute long, could be quite straight forward and therefore cheaper than indicated.
 Alternatively, a client might reside many hours away from ourselves which would mean additional travel time and expenses.